Sheng254/ml-option-pricing/README.md

 <br>

 ## Abstract
-This financial engineering project applies machine learning to option pricing using a large dataset (74,492 rows and 21 columns) from Yahoo Finance, covering 50 companies across various sectors.
+This financial engineering project applies machine learning to price stock option using a large dataset (74,492 rows and 21 columns) from Yahoo Finance, covering 50 companies across various sectors.
 Among five regression models, Random Forest demonstrated the best predictive performance with low error rates and was selected for the final prediction.
 The model effectively identified key factors influencing option pricing, such as implied volatility, strike price, and time to maturity.
 It achieved strong evaluation metrics on the test set, with predictions closely aligning to actual pricing values.

 <br>